Vishnupriya609/100DaysofCoding/Day2.md

 # Download the java
-### Java is a programming language.for conversion of particular language we need related software
+### For conversion of particular language we need related software
-### Example: for java is  jdk software
+### Example: for java is  JDK software,for python  Iis IDLE
 ## How to download java software?
 - From oracle software
 - choose the documentation and downloads